-- a. meet Medicaid qualifications for participation; - b. have a current and signed DHHS Provider Administrative Participation Agreement; and - c. bill only for procedures, products, and services that are within the scope of their clinical practice, as defined by the appropriate licensing entity.

-6.1 Provider Qualifications and Occupational Licensing Entity Regulations
+- a. meet Medicaid qualifications for participation; - b. have a current and signed DHHS Provider Administrative Participation Agreement; and - c. bill only for procedures, products, and services that are within the scope of his or her clinical practice, as defined by the appropriate licensing entity. - 6.1 Provider Qualifications and Occupational Licensing Entity Regulations